-In the present paper, aiming at using quantum correlations for thermodynamic applications, we propose a quantum Otto engine, unexplored so far, which is working with a single-mode optical cavity and driven by an out-of-equilibrium reservoir with quantum correlations.
-Besides two thermodynamic adiabatic processes, the engine consists of a hot and a cold isochoric stroke, where the optical cavity is weakly coupled to a thermal reservoir during the cold isochore and it resonantly interacts with one of the pair of correlated atoms along the hot isochore.
-We examine the finite-time performance and power fluctuations by changing the quantum discord.
-We show that quantum discord (i) can change the operation mode, e.g., a thermal device expected to operate as a refrigerator in the absence of quantum discord may operate as a heat engine once the nonclassical correlations are present, (ii) increases work extraction and thermodynamic efficiency but decreasing the relative power fluctuations, with the latter satisfying the generalized thermodynamic uncertainty relation \cite{Tim19}, and (iii) enables the finite-time engine to operate at the efficiency beyond the Carnot limit.
-We finally demonstrate that, the result is applicable to an alternative quantum Otto cycle, where the hot reservoir is composed of quantized boson modes and the cold reservoir consists of the pairs of two-level atoms sequentially passing through the optical cavity.
+We examine the finite-time machine performance and the fluctuations by varying the quantum discord.
+We show that {although the machine will operate as a heat engine at certain bath temperatures with any value of quantum discord}, a modulation of the quantum discord may change the operation mode, e.g., a thermal device that is expected to operate as a refrigerator in the absence of quantum discord may operate as a heat engine when the nonclassical correlations are present.
+For the heat engine, we find that these nonclassical correlations (i) increase both work extraction and thermodynamic efficiency but reduce the relative power fluctuations, with the latter satisfying the generalized thermodynamic uncertainty relation \cite{Tim19}, and (ii) enable the finite-time engine to operate at efficiencies beyond the Carnot limit.
+Finally, we demonstrate that these results are applicable to an alternative quantum Otto cycle, in which the hot reservoir is composed of quantized boson modes and the cold reservoir consists of the pairs of two-level atoms that pass sequentially through the optical cavity.

-This paper is organized as follows.
-In Sec. \ref{QE} we briefly review the quantum discord different from entanglement.
-We then discuss a quantum Otto engine cycle in Sec. \ref{QO}, where the effects of quantum discord on the performance and fluctuations are discussed.
-We finally make discussions and conclusions in Sec. \ref{Co}.